navcoin/navcoin-org/content/for-developers/index.md

 titleText="NavCoin For Developers"
 imgSrc="/images/for-developers/dev-hero.svg"
 paragraphText="NavCoin is a free and open-source project to which anyone can contribute.
 Its design is the collaborative effort of developers from all around the world.
 Our common goal is to improve the NavCoin protocol and its surrounding software ecosystem.
-Everyone has the potential to make a positive impact, no matter what your skill level." buttonText="Read Developer Manifesto" buttonLink="/governance/#read-manifestos" buttonImgSrc="/images/icons/rightward-arrow.svg"
+Everyone has the potential to make a positive impact, no matter what your skill level." buttonText="Read developer manifesto" buttonLink="/governance/#read-manifestos" buttonImgSrc="/images/icons/rightward-arrow.svg"
 >}}

 {{< zig_section
-titleText="Get funded by the NavCoin network" imgSrc="/images/for-developers/dev-get-involved.svg" paragraphText="NavCoin’s Community Fund enables any developer to get paid by the network for their contributions to the NavCoin.
-Projects are funded and approved by the decentralised network with no central authority.
-This ensures NavCoin’s direction remains firmly in the best interest of the network and is autonomously determined by the community." buttonText="Learn More" buttonUrl="/community-fund" buttonImgSrc="/images/icons/rightward-arrow.svg" reversed="true"
+titleText="Get Funded By The NavCoin Network" imgSrc="/images/for-developers/dev-get-involved.svg" paragraphText="NavCoin’s Community Fund enables any developer to get paid by the network for their contributions to the NavCoin.
+Projects are funded and approved by the decentralized network with no central authority.
+This ensures NavCoin’s direction remains firmly in the best interest of the network and is autonomously determined by the community." buttonText="Learn more" buttonUrl="/community-fund" buttonImgSrc="/images/icons/rightward-arrow.svg" reversed="true"
 >}}

 {{< item_container_section
-    titleText="Why you should get involved"
+    titleText="Why You Should Get Involved"
     subtitleText="NavCoin is built for the community, by the community."
 >}}
     {{< feature